wajeeh-h/FEN_tensorflow/README.md

 ```

-Generates 1000 chess boards then splits them each into 64 individual pieces
+Generate n chess boards then split them each into 64 pieces
 ```powershell
 python training_data_generator.py
 ```
-Creates a new model and trains it with the data we just created
+Create a new model and train it with the data we just created
 ```powershell
 python create_model.py
 ```
-Converts the model to one usable by TensorFlowJS .pb -> JSON
+Convert the model to one usable by TensorFlowJS .pb -> JSON
 ```powershell
 pip install tensorflowjs
 tensorflowjs_converter --input_format tf_saved_model [path to models/] [output dir]